Jericho-Ram/business-chinese-module/README.md

 - **Interactive tone explorer** — tap to expand each tone with example word and business usage
 - **Full lesson navigation** — linear phase flow with back/next controls and direct lesson jumping
 - **Mobile-first layout** — designed for a 480px screen, works on Chrome desktop and mobile
+- **Poetry & Literature tab** — 6 classical texts (poems,
+  chengyu, philosophical excerpts) with read → fill-in-the- blank → business usage quiz flow.
+Covers when and how to use each line in a professional context

 ---